The best food artisans, farms, and local markets.

 One of Curaçao’s largest beaches is located right outside your guest room: Santa Barbara Beach.
 This 1,500-foot white-sand stretch with ample lounge chairs and shaded spaces is set on one of the island’s calmest, glassy blue lagoons, where you can float with a mimosa in hand, served from the resort’s Splash bar.

 When simply “seeing” a destination just won’t do.

 Featured Adventure: Your Own Desert Island

-Eight to 10 miles off the southeast shores of Curaçao lies a minuscule islet, known as Klein Curacao (klein meaning “little”).
-Save for a few passing fishermen who stop here and a few beach huts for shade, the island is totally deserted.
-So, if you can stomach the often-choppy two-hour boat ride out there on the open sea, the white-sand beach that is longer than any other on Curaçao proper is all yours (Mermaid Boat Trips offer tours on its sturdy sea-going vessel).
-If you’re not the idle type, an abandoned lighthouse and rusting hull of a shipwrecked oil tanker makes for eerie exploration, while crystal-clear waters give way to underwater caves and coral formations for snorkeling.
+Eight to ten miles off the southeast shores of Curaçao lies a minuscule islet known as Klein Curacao (klein meaning “little”).
+Save for a few passing fishermen who stop there and a few beach huts for shade, the island is totally deserted.
+So, if you can stomach the often choppy, two-hour boat ride out there on the open sea, the white-sand beach that is longer than any other on Curaçao proper is all yours (Mermaid Boat Trips offer tours on its sturdy sea-going vessel).
+If you’re not the idle type, an abandoned lighthouse and rusting hull of a shipwrecked oil tanker make for eerie exploration, while crystal-clear waters give way to underwater caves and coral formations for snorkeling.

 Hiking Curaçao’s Highest Point | Mt.
 Christoffel

 Mt.
 Christoffel Park, the largest national park in Curaçao, is home to eight unique jungle-esque hiking trails, some of which ascend the 1,220-foot mountain summit.
 As you scale the mountain, keep your eyes open for the abundance of local wildlife, including the Curaçao white-tailed deer (of which there are only about 250 left).